Admission

 Joining Windows

-If you would like to join RT1, please contact us via our contact form with your preference for one of the proposed joining windows.
-We will guide you through the whole joining process.
+If you would like to join RT1, please contact us via this form.
+We will guide you through the joining process.

 Event Window 1 Window 2 Window 3